 - Reduce the area of your garden given to lawn.

-3. Minimising waste
+Minimising waste Toggle accordion

 - Compost garden waste in a heap or purchase a compost bin.
 Subsidised bins are available from the Hertfordshire Waste Partnership.